Leanne Lawson, Executive Director

 Lucille has a passion for supporting work that empowers the voice and choice of individuals and believes that is preserved and upheld through the Mediation Center of Dutchess County’s (MCDC) mediation and restorative justice programs.

 She came to MCDC in 2017 after having worked as a paralegal in both private and corporate sectors for 10 years, focusing on criminal defense and personal injury litigation.
 Before her present position at MCDC, Lucille coordinated the Civil Court and Community Program as well as Dutchess County’s E-MDT (an Enhanced Multi-Disciplinary Team whose primary focus is to investigate, intervene, and prevent financial exploitation of older adults.)
-She was trained in Transformative Mediation at MCDC in 2018 and has taken several specialized trainings, including mediation of Divorce and Surrogates matters.
-Lucille holds a Bachelor of Arts from SUNY New Paltz, Paralegal Certification from Marist College, and in May 2020 earned a Master’s in Public Administration from Marist College.
+She was trained in Transformative Mediation at MCDC and has taken several specialized trainings, including mediation of Divorce and Surrogates matters.
+Lucille holds a Master’s in Public Administration from Marist College, Bachelor of Arts from SUNY New Paltz, and Paralegal Certification from Marist College.

 Claudia Abbott-Barish, Restorative Justice Coordinator